 UTeach Access students cannot major or double major in computer science or data science, nor can they transfer into those programs.
 The Statistics and Data Science department only admits freshmen and does not accept external or internal transfer applications.
 Transferring to other majors requires meeting eligibility criteria, submitting an application, and is highly restrictive. - If you have a significant number of AP or IB credits and cannot fulfill the 24-hour UTeach Access requirement.

-You might have difficulty finding courses from the approved UTeach Access lists if you have a number of AP or IB credits.
-If you find there are not enough available courses to complete the 24-hour requirement, then UTeach Access is not a good option for you.
-You would be better served attending college elsewhere as a regular freshman.
-While you’ll lose your guaranteed admission by not participating in UTeach Access, you will have a more academically challenging and productive academic year.
-If you enroll in college after high school graduation and attain 24 college credits, you can apply to transfer to UT Austin and compete for space in the transfer applicant pool. - If you are not ready to take precalculus in the fall semester of your first year at ACC.
+You may have difficulty finding courses from the approved UTeach Access list if you enter with a large number of AP or IB credits.
+If there are not enough available courses to complete the 24-hour requirement, UTeach Access may not be a good option for you.
+In that case, you may be better served by enrolling elsewhere as a regular freshman.
+While you would not participate in the UTeach Access coordinated transfer pathway, you may have a more academically challenging and productive first year.
+After completing at least 24 college credit hours, you can apply to transfer to UT Austin and compete for admission through the standard transfer process. - If you are not ready to take precalculus in the fall semester of your first year at ACC.

 Request Information About Applying to ACC